XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/automated-market-makers.md

 These objects are not owned by any account, so the [reserve requirement](reserves.html) does not apply to them.
 However, to prevent spam, the transaction to create an AMM has a special [transaction cost](transaction-cost.html) that requires the sender to burn a larger than usual amount of XRP.

+## Trading Fees

+The trading fee is charged on top of the implicit exchange rate between the assets in the AMM's pool.
+The exchange rate changes dynamically based on the balance of assets in the pool, but the trading fees only change as the result of voting.
+Trading fees are a source of passive income for liquidity providers, and they offset the currency risk of letting others trade against the pool's assets.

+Liquidity providers have an incentive to set to set trading fees at an appropriate rate: if fees are too high, trades will use order books to get a better rate instead; if fees are too low, liquidity providers don't get any benefit for contributing to the pool. <!-- STYLE_OVERRIDE: will --> Each AMM gives its liquidity providers the power to vote on its fees, in proportion to the amount of LP Tokens those liquidity providers hold.

+Liquidity providers can vote to set the fee from 0% to 1%, in increments of 0.001%, using the [AMMVote transaction type][].
+Whenever anyone places a new vote, the AMM recalculates its fee to be an average of the latest votes weighted by how many LP Tokens those voters hold.
+Up to 8 liquidity providers' votes can be counted this way; if more liquidity providers try to vote then only the top 8 votes (by most LP Tokens held) are counted.
+Even though liquidity providers' share of LP Tokens can shift rapidly for many reasons (such as trading those tokens using [Offers](offers.html)), the trading fees are only recalculated whenever someone places a new vote (even if that vote is not one of the top 8).

+### Auction Slot

+Unlike any previous Automated Market Makers, the XRP Ledger's AMM design has an _auction slot_ that a liquidity provider can bid on to get a discount on the trading fee for a 24-hour period.
+The bid must be paid in LP Tokens, which are returned to the AMM.
+No more than one account hold the auction slot at a time, but the bidder can name up to 4 additional accounts to also receive the discount.
+There is a minimum bid of 0.001% of the AMM's total outstanding LP Tokens, and if the slot is currently occupied then you must bid more to displace the current slot holder.
+If someone displaces you, you get part of your bid back depending on how much time remains.
+As long as you hold an active auction slot, you pay a discounted trading fee of 0% when making trades against that AMM.

+**Caution:** The minimum bid value is a placeholder and may change before the AMM feature becomes finalized.

+With any AMM, when the price of its assets shifts significantly in external markets shifts significantly, traders can use arbitrage to profit off the AMM, which results in a loss for liquidity providers.
+The auction mechanism is intended to return more of that value to liquidity providers and more quickly bring the AMM's prices back into balance with external markets.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}